 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This No-Pasta Salad with Zucchini and Italian Sausage is great recipe for any low-glycemic or low-carb diet, including any phase of the original South Beach Diet.
+This No-Pasta Salad with Zucchini and Italian Sausage is great recipe for any low-carb or Keto diet, including any phase of the original South Beach Diet.
 South Beach would prefer lower-fat turkey sausage and other low-carb plans would recommend higher-fat sausage.
 You will want to use less Parmesan cheese if you’re following the letter-of-the-law for South Beach.

 Find More Recipes Like This One: